Frequently Asked Questions About North Carolina's Security Deposit Law

 If the landlord sells the property or transfers its ownership, they must do either of the following premises within 30 days.

 1. They must return all or part of the security deposit to the tenant.
-If there are deductions, they must prepare an itemized list.
+If there are deductions to the security deposits, they must prepare an itemized list.
 The list must state the reason for the deduction as well as state the money used for repairing it.

 2. Landlords must transfer all or part of the deposit to the new owner.
-If there are deductions, the landlord must also prepare an itemized list highlighting the deductions as well as their costs.
+If there are deductions, the landlord must also prepare an itemized list highlighting the deductions from the security deposit amount as well as their costs.

 In addition, the outgoing landlord must also notify the tenant of doing so.
 This can be done with a Notice of Change of Ownership.
 The notice must also state the new owner’s name and address.